 One bug in Awakening will allow you to max out your level before you even leave Vigil's Keep for the first time.

 Another good bug in Awakening: In the City of Amaranthine, the smuggler leader quest line can provide infinite gold.
 Perform the first two tasks, but refuse the third.
 Every time you go back, he'll repeat the conversation, Including the part where he gives you 15 gold.

-A bag bug as detailed on the main page: If you import to Dragon Age 2, no matter if you save Vigil's Keep or not, anyone not with you to fight the final boss will be flagged as dead.
+A bad bug as detailed on the main page: If you import to Dragon Age II, whether you save Vigil's Keep or not, anyone not with you to fight the final boss will be flagged as dead.

-And then there's the bug where next to no DLC equipment will carry into this game - cue players having an Oh Crap reaction when the Warden charges into battle in nought but their underwear.
+And then there's the bug where next to no DLC equipment will carry into this game - cue players having an Oh, Crap! reaction when the Warden charges into battle in naught but their underwear.

-Hilarious in Hindsight: Asking Anders if mages and the Chantry are all he talks about, which ended up being a criticism of his DAII attitude.
+Asking Anders if mages and the Chantry are all he talks about; this ended up being a criticism of his DAII attitude.